msgpack/msgpack-javascript/README.md

 deepStrictEqual(decoded, instant);
 ```

-This will be default after the temporal module is implemented in major browsers, which is not a near-future, though.
+This will be default once the temporal module is standardizied, which is not a near-future, though.

 ## MessagePack Mapping Table